 http://www.example.com/projects/, as most web servers just look for a landing page such as

-index.html to load if it is not specified in the URL.)
+index.html to load if it isn't specified in the URL.)

-An absolute URL will always point to the same location, no matter where it is used.
+An absolute URL will always point to the same location, no matter where it's used.

 relative URL: Points to a location that is relative to the file you are linking from, more like what we looked at in the previous section.
 For example, if we wanted to link from our example file at